 At night, a bomb blast targeting a patrol of anti-militant fighters, known as Sahwa, killed three Sunni fighters and wounded two others in the southern Baghdad's suburb of Arab Jabour.

 The Sahwa are made up of Sunni militiamen who joined U.S. troops in the fight against al-Qaida during the height of Iraq's insurgency in 2007 and 2008.

 Also, police said a bomb explosion on a commercial street in Baghdad's southern district of Abu Dashir, killing two people and wounding 12 others.

-Health officials confirmed the casualty figures.
-All officials spoke on condition of anonymity because they were not authorized to talk to journalists.
+Health officials confirmed the casualty figures from all attacks.
+All officials spoke on condition of anonymity as they were not authorized to release the information.